75 Hard Review

 I believe that you can acquire mental toughness and discipline by doing hard things that don’t put you in such restrictive modes for such a long period of time.

-So if you are new to exercise, discipline can look like exercising five times a week for 30 minutes and that in itself would be a commitment and require discipline.
+If you are new to exercise, discipline can look like exercising five times a week for 30 minutes and that in itself would be a commitment and require discipline.
 There will be moments where you will hate showing up for yourself, but by doing so, you will be working on that mental toughness and discipline.
 Same thing with eating.
-Making mindful choices and incorporating Whole Foods may require more discipline for you.
+Making mindful choices and incorporating whole foods may require more discipline for you.